ShreyasKombinadka/4bit-Breadboard-CPU/register-file/README.md

 - **Registers**: D flip-flops store 4-bit values
 - **Control**: Each register is controlled via demux and tri-state buffers
 - **Bus Interaction**: Registers can read from / write to the bus based on control logic
-- **Clocking**: Clock signal is gated with enable lines for precise control
+- **Clocking**: Clock signal is gated with enable lines for precise control of each individual reg operations
 - **Reset**: Unified reset clears all registers

 ---